Friday, May 12, 2017

 Be The Hope Our Children Need!

-The 2017 Maryhurst Journey of Hope Luncheon presented by Churchill Downs, Inc. is Friday, May 12, 2017, from Noon to 1:30 p.m. at The Louisville Marriott Downtown.
+The 2017 Maryhurst Journey of Hope Luncheon presented by Churchill Downs, Inc. is Friday, May 12, 2017 at The Louisville Marriott Downtown, Maryhurst Showcase & Raffle open at 11:00 a.m.
+Luncheon begins at noon.
 Maryhurst’s “Journey of Hope” luncheon is an annual fundraiser that highlights Maryhurst’s work with abused and neglected children, as well as pays tribute to its many generous supporters and the accomplishments of its alumnae.
 You can support Maryhurst and provide hope for our children by attending our annual event, welcoming nearly 800 people.
 During the event Maryhurst celebrates alumni with the presentation of numerous scholarships, thanks individuals and corporations for their support and most importantly shares stories of transformation that take place with our children on a daily basis.

 With a record attendance of over 800 guests, the 2016 event was our most successful to date having raised more than $240,000!

-In addition to the luncheon, the Maryhurst Boutique will be open from 11:00 a.m. to 1:30 p.m. for luncheon guests and the general public to view and purchase art, jewelry and gifts from local artists and many of the girls from Maryhurst.
-All proceeds from boutique purchases benefit the children in Maryhurst’s care.
+In addition to the luncheon, the Maryhurst Showcase will be open from 11:00 a.m. to 1:30 p.m. for luncheon guests and the general public to view projects that our children have worked on throughout the year.

 Anthem Blue Cross & Blue Shield